JKlueber/generative_agents_school/README.md

 **Generative Agents School** is a fork/extension of Stanford's [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442) framework, repurposed as a small "Bauhaus Gymnasium" classroom simulation.
 A teacher and a handful of student personas — each with their own personality, memory, and daily schedule — go about a school day inside a Phaser-rendered map, perceiving their surroundings, planning their next actions, chatting with one another, and reflecting on what happened, all driven by an LLM.

 On top of the original single-simulation demo, this fork adds a **party-selection front page**: five simulations (CDU, SPD, Die Linke, Die Grüne, and AfD) are pre-seeded with different education-policy "personalities," so the same school, the same students, and the same teacher can be observed behaving differently depending on which classroom philosophy they were bootstrapped with.
-You can also pause a running simulation and **interview** any persona directly, in character, without disturbing the rest of the simulation.
+You can also pause a running simulation and **interview** any persona directly, in character, without disturbing the rest of the simulation, or run a scripted **BFI-2 personality survey** against any agent to get a quantitative read on how the simulation shaped their personality.

 ## How it's organized